rriley/website/index.md

 </div>
 </td>
 <td>
 Welcome to the homepage of Ryan Riley.
-I’m an Associate Professor of Computer Science and Engineering here at
+I’m an Associate Teaching Professor in the
-<a href="http://www.qu.edu.qa">Qatar University</a> in the
-<a href="http://www.qu.edu.qa/engineering/computer/">Department of Computer Science and Engineering</a>.
+<a href="http://www.cs.cmu.edu/">Department of Computer Science</a>
+at <a href="https://www.qatar.cmu.edu/">Carnegie Mellon University in Qatar</a>.

+I am spending the Fall 2017
+semester in Pittsburgh, however, teaching <a href="https://www.cs.cmu.edu/~112/">15-112</a>.

 My research focuses on operating systems and security, and I am passionate about high-quality teaching.
 </td>